ESP32 Web Server in Arduino IDE: Control LEDs

 Before reading this tutorial further, I suggest you read the following prerequisites :

-Now, let’s move to the main part of the ESP32 web server tutorial, the programming section.
-Remember in this tutorial we are using this Wifi module in station mode.
-This Arduino code controls three LEDs with separate on and off buttons.
-After building the circuit diagram upload this code to Arduino IDE.
+Now, let’s move to the main part of the ESP32 web server tutorial.
+Remember in this tutorial we are using ESP32 module in station mode.

 #include <WiFi.h>